giorgiagandolfi/DNA-RNA_Dynamics/report.md

 22351 CpG probes are differentially methylated according to the Mann-Whitney test.

 ### Step 10: Apply multiple test correction and set a significant threshold of 0.05.
 How many probes do you identify as differentially methylated considering nominal pValues?
 How many after Bonferroni correction?
 How many after BH correction?
-When the number of probes is in the order of thousands, a correction of the signficance threshold is required: it is called multiple test correction.
-As we can see, by applying a threshold of 0.05 to the raw pValues of Mann-Whtiney test, a high number of false positives have been detected.
-In this step we are going to apply multiple test correction, such as Bonferroni correction and Benjamini-Hochberg correction, and to compare the results with the raw test.
+When the number of probes is in the order of thousands, a correction of the signficance threshold is required: it is called **multiple test correction**.
+As we can see, by applying a threshold of 0.05 to the raw pValues of Mann-Whitney test, a high number of false positives has been detected.
+In this step we are going to apply multiple test correction, such as **Bonferroni correction** and **Benjamini-Hochberg correction**, and to compare the results with the ones from the raw test.
+Both multiple test corrections have been performed using **p.adjust** function.

 ```
 #create a vector storing the raw pValues